-Why do I need to have my animal screened?
+Why do I need to have my pet screened?

-PetScreening is a third-party service utilized by housing providers and property managers to screen household pets, validate reasonable accommodation requests for assistance animals (Service/ESA/Companion) and confirm every resident understands their animal policies.
-With PetScreening, applicants create profiles to store their animal records and information in one secure and convenient place.
-PetScreening makes it easy for applicants to share their records with not only their housing provider, but also with pet groomers, doggy day cares, dog walkers, pet sitters, vets, pet-friendly hotels, and more.
+PetScreening is a third-party service utilized by housing providers and property managers to screen household pets, validate reasonable accommodation requests for assistance animals (Service/ESA/Companion) and confirm every resident understands their pet policies.
+With PetScreening, pet/animal owners create profiles to store their animal records and information in one secure and convenient place.
+PetScreening makes it easy for pet/animal owners to share their records with not only their housing provider, but also with pet groomers, doggy day cares, dog walkers, pet sitters, vets, pet-friendly hotels, and more.

 Residents must first visit their housing provider's unique PetScreening link.
-Then, select their profile type, create an account, and complete their profile.
+Then, select their profile type, create an account and complete their profile.
 Upon activation, profiles are shared automatically with the resident's housing provider.